 Long-lived assets are tested for recoverability whenever events or changes in circumstance indicate that their carrying amounts may not be recoverable.
 An impairment loss is recognized if the carrying amount of a long-lived asset is not recoverable and exceeds its fair value.
 Recoverability is determined based on the undiscounted cash flows expected to result from the use and eventual disposition of the asset or asset group.
 Long-lived assets and certain identifiable intangible assets to be disposed of are reported at the lower of carrying amount or fair value less cost to sell.
-See Note 8 to these Consolidated Financial Statements for additional information about our fixed assets.
+See Note 7 - Fixed Assets for additional information about our fixed assets.

-Operating Leases -Rentals payable on operating leases are charged on a straight-line basis to Other operating expenses in the consolidated profit and loss account over the lease term.
-See Note 14 to these Consolidated Financial Statements for additional information about our operating leases.
+Operating Leases -Rentals payable on operating leases are charged on a straight-line basis to Other operating expenses in the consolidated statements of comprehensive income over the lease term.
+See Note 13 - Commitments and Contingencies for additional information about our operating leases.